 The most commonly seen of these is Male Pattern Baldness.
 This hereditary condition affects around half of all men by the time they hit 50, though it can affect men much younger as it can begin in those with an existing genetic predisposition any time following puberty.

-There are currently two clinically-proven male hair loss treatments and a range of additional hair growth boosters which can be used to help stabilise shedding and promote hair growth.
-This approach can be incredibly effective – Belgravia alone has seen thousands of regrowth success stories – although it does require the follicles to be active in order to be appropriate.
+There are currently two clinically-proven male hair loss treatments which can be used to help stabilise shedding and promote hair growth, and a range of additional hair growth supporting productswhich can be used alongside them.
+This approach can be incredibly effective but it does require the follicles to be active in order to be viable.
 Hair loss treatment will not work on bald scalps where the skin has taken on a shiny, smooth appearance as this indicates that the follicles are no longer active.

 The arrector pili muscles have already popped up in research into the hair loss condition Traction Alopecia, too, however.
 This is often caused by frequently wearing hairstyles, such as braids or hair extensions, that place excessive strain on the hair follicles.
 It can lead to what looks like a receding hairline, as the hairline and temple area bears the brunt of this pressure, as well as patchy hairloss where the hairstyle is secured.